dudedsy/battlecode2017/README.md

 # battlecode2017
 my battlecode 2017 files

-so far, check out the messageing system.
+so far, check out the messaging system.

 Since package rules are relaxed this year, each subsystem is a different package and can be used by any bot.